Squareshot blog /

 If you're hiring someone, make sure you asked questions about your type of category - refelctive, or the one that needs styling.

-There is so much reasoning behind whether an ecommerce store owner should opt for a freelance photographer or a product photo company, that we wrote an entire article about it, called “xx”
+There is so much reasoning behind whether an ecommerce store owner should be looking for product photographer on a freelance or a product photo company, that we wrote an entire article about it, called “xx”

-In a nutshell, it is important to understand, that freelance may translate into a cheaper price tag with higher risks concerning the quality, consistency of production and keeping deadlines.
+In a nutshell, it is important to understand, that freelance product photographers may have a cheaper price tag with higher risks concerning the quality, consistency of production and keeping deadlines.

 While a professional photo studio may mean higher rates (not necessarily, but likely) but also result in consistently high-quality images delivered timely.

 If you are reading this piece, chances are you need product photography services.
-This is why we are offering a free trial shot for all new customers.
+This is why we are offering a free $100 for the first shoot.
+For all new customers.